makerdao/endgame-docs/tokenomics/sagittarius-engine.md

 Maker Governance can later add farmable SubDAO governance tokens, making the first version of the Sagittarius Engine compatible with the launch of SubDAOs.

-Token farming automatically ends when the user wishes to withdraw their MKR from the Sagittarius Engine.
+Token farming ends when the user withdraws their MKR from the Sagittarius Engine.

 ## MKR Vaults
 The Sagittarius Engine allows users to use deposited MKR as collateral to generate Dai, similar to normal Maker Vaults.